MrBoxik/SnowRunner-Save-Editor/README.md

 > If you don’t like how it looks, feel free to take the code and redo the visuals — that’s totally fine under the [MIT License](LICENSE).
 >
 > **Peace out – MrBoxik**

+## License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+This project is not affiliated with or endorsed by SnowRunner, Focus Home Interactive, or Saber Interactive.